Board of Directors Biographies

 Patricia Thomson, Vice-Chair of the Board

 Terry Lavallee of the Cowessess First Nation was raised and attended school at Cowessess and Broadview, graduated from Sheldon Williams High School in Regina and later attended the University of British Columbia and the University of Alberta.
 After leaving home, Mr. Lavallee spent time in Toronto where he organized cultural activities and founded a cultural dance group called “Indian Canada.”
 Other accomplishments include: conducting audio-visual programming at the University of Alberta and Muskwachee Cultural College in Hobbema, Alberta; and organizing and maintaining a provincial sports organization in Alberta.
 On the national level, Mr. Lavallee was a member of the Council of Aboriginal Leaders for the Bank of Montreal, and is a member of the National Environment Committee.
 He also served on the Board of the Saskatchewan Indian Federated College.
-Mr. Lavallee has a Bachelor of Arts degree in Political Science and Administration from the University of Regina, and operates his own Red Thunder consulting firm.
+Mr. Lavallee has a Bachelor of Arts degree in Political Science and Administration from the University of Regina, and operates the Red Thunder consulting firm.

 Eileen Libby, Q.C.